-VARAHA — named in honor of the boar manifestation of Indian god Vishnu who lifts the earth from underneath the ocean — plays a dynamic brand of dark and somber doom/dark rock inspired metal.
+VARAHA — named in honor of the boar manifestation of Indian god Vishnu who lifts the earth from underneath the ocean — play a dynamic brand of dark and somber doom/dark rock inspired metal.
 The band’s palette is wide and varies from monolithic, heavily distorted guitars to elegiac and nostalgic arrangements.
 Their music is a cinematic dance between heavy riffing counterpointed by omnipresent melodies, as well as droned parts of despair, and evocative clean guitar arrangements.

 Windy City-based atmospheric metal collective VARAHA unleashed their eagerly anticipated self-titled debut EP.
 Recorded by Nick Morgan and Mike Lust (Urge Overkill, Russian Circles, William Elliott Whitmore, Child Bite) and mixed and mastered by Adam K. Stilson (Airiel, Car Seat Headrest, Ritual Howls, Pink Frost, Radar Eyes) at Decade Music Studios, the three tracks comprising the EP includes guest appearances by Bruce Lamont (Yakuza, Corrections House, Brain Tentacles et al) on saxophone and Josie Boyer (Round Rock Symphony Orchestra) on cello.